mediassumani/dev-env/README.md

 # dev-env
-Just a bunch of shell scripts I could use to set up my dev environment.
+Just a bunch of bash scripts I use to set up my dev environment.